Bi-Lipschitz equivalent cones with different degrees: Introduction

-In \cite{kol2} (see the Conclusion on p.129) Kollar proved that if $X\subset \C\Bbb P^{n+1}$ is a smooth projective hypersurface of dimension greater than one, then the degree of $X$ is determined by the underlying topological space of $X$.
-In \cite[Theorem 1]{BarthelD:1994} Barthel and Dimca proved that in the case of projective hypersurfaces (possibly with singularities) of dimension greater than one, the degree equals one is a topological invariant.
-Here we generalize these results in dimension $n>2$.
+In \cite[Conclusion, p.
+129]{kol2} Koll\'ar proved that if $X\subset \mathbb{P}_{\C}^{n+1}$ is a smooth projective hypersurface of dimension greater than one, then the degree of $X$ is determined by the underlying topological space of $X$.
+In \cite[Theorem 1]{BarthelD:1994} Barthel and Dimca proved that in the case of projective hypersurfaces (possibly with singularities) of dimension greater than one, degree one is a topological invariant.
+Here, we generalize these results.
 More precisely, we prove the following: